trailofbits/testing-handbook/content/docs/languages/rust/20-dynamic-analysis.md

 If the test finds an input failing the unit test, it writes the input to the `proptest-regressions` directory.

 As can be seen, we have to write a strategy for every single value we use.
-However, we could instead create [a strategy for a type](https://proptest-rs.github.io/proptest/proptest/tutorial/arbitrary.html) using the `Arbitrary` trait.
+However, we could instead create [a strategy for a type](https://proptest-rs.github.io/proptest/proptest/tutorial/arbitrary.html) using the `Arbitrary` trait, which the `proptest-derive` crate can derive for us.

 ```rust
 #[cfg(test)]